 Human ethics process

 Ethics approval for research involving human participants must be obtained prior to commencing research.
-You must not commence research until you have received advice from the Ethics Officer via formal letter that your application has been approved.
+You must not commence research until you have received advice from the Ethics Committee Support Officer via formal letter that your application has been approved.

 Read the National Statement on Ethical Conduct in Research Involving Humans so that you are aware of your obligation to participants.